huan/pure-typescript/README.md

 # pure-typescript
 Pure Typescript Loader for running typescript death easy as javascript

+# Under Construction...

+Please come back later if you are interesting Pupre-Typescript project.

 # Goal

-1. TypeScript be treated as First Class Citizen
+1. TypeScript be treated as First Class Language
 1. Support Pure TypeScript modules/library in node_moduels(done by [#1](https://github.com/zixia/pure-typescript/issues/1)
 2. Zero Configuration in Server(in progress)
 2. One Line Configuration in Browser(TBD [#2](https://github.com/zixia/pure-typescript/issues/2))